 Lotions are a good option if you tend to scrape or nick yourself when shaving.
 These work by dissolving the body hair.
 All you have to do is apply the lotion, leave it on as instructed and then wash it off thoroughly.

 Waxing, although maybe a little painful, if done expertly, is a very clean and effective method.
 A wax allows you to show off smooth, hair-free limbs for a much longer period as compared to shaving or hair removal lotions.

 If this is the first time you are going to try a hair removal method, you may have come across many scary stories that have you confused about what to do or not do.
 Let’s take a look at some common myths and see if they are true or not.

 Common hair removal myths

 If you shave, your hair will grow back thicker and faster: Your hair grows back in exactly the same texture, thickness and speed as always.
 Removing it does not necessarily change it.
-It’s just that the short hair on the skin would stand more straight rather than fall flat like the slightly grown one.
+It’s just that the short hair on the skin would stand straight rather than fall flat like the slightly grown one.
 Shaving can strip away the moisture layer of the skin, hence it is important to follow it up with a good body lotion or cream.
-Also, most of the razors these days come with a moisture strip to ensure that your skin remains smooth even after.
+Also, most of razors these days come with a moisture strip to ensure that your skin remains smooth even after.

-Hair removal is painful: It is true, hair removal is painful (ask anyone who has undergone a bikini wax).
+Hair removal is painful: It is true, that hair removal is painful (ask anyone who has undergone a bikini wax).
 The good news is that there are ways of reducing the levels of torture.
 For instance, scheduling a waxing appointment two weeks after your periods when you are not so sore can help.
 Other options include exfoliating a week before (so that the hair comes out easily) or ensuring that you do not have any stimulants like coffee that can tighten the pores before the session.